uozuAho/blog/content/blog/20230330_making_csharp_go_fast.md

   <figcaption>ImmutableArray operations</figcaption>
 </figure>

-ImmutableArray is more targeted at perf than list, see https://devblogs.microsoft.com/dotnet/please-welcome-immutablearrayt

-Advice from there:

-Reasons to use immutable array:

-    Updating the data is rare or the number of elements is quite small (<16) you need to be able to iterate over the data in performance critical sections you have many instances of immutable collections and you can’t afford keeping the data in trees

-Reasons to stick with immutable list:

-    Updating the data is common or the number of elements isn’t expected to be small Updating the collection is more performance critical than iterating the contents

-If you're unsure, try both & measure.

 ### Another derpy moment - comparing the wrong thing
 This feels really dumb to have to explain, but I was stumped for an